opf/openproject/docs/user-guide/notifications/README.md

 This will then take you to the **notification center**.

-By default, messages are grouped by work package, and the number in the blue circle next to each work package displays the number of related messages that are associated with each work package.
+By default, messages are grouped by work package, and the number in the blue bubble next to each work package displays the number of related messages that are associated with each work package.

 <img src="In-app Notifications 6.PNG" alt="In-app Notifications 6" style="zoom:50%;" />